Trott/eslint/docs/rules/indent.md

 * Indent of 2 spaces with SwitchCase set to 0 will not indent `SwitchCase` with respect to switch.
 * Indent of 2 spaces with SwitchCase set to 2 will indent `SwitchCase` with 4 space with respect to switch.
 * Indent of tabs with SwitchCase set to 2 will indent `SwitchCase` with 2 tabs with respect to switch.
+* Indent of 2 spaces with Chaining set to 0 will indent the multi-line property chains with 0 spaces.
+* Indent of 2 spaces with Chaining set to 1 will indent the multi-line property chains with 2 spaces.
+* Indent of 2 spaces with Chaining set to 2 will indent the multi-line property chains with 4 spaces.

 ### tab